weathon/Lang-Gas/README.md

 ### Step 3.
 Download Dataset
 #### Google Drive
 Go to https://forms.gle/dJqHdiEN5u8gbVT98 and download the dataset.
-Put the videos of the downloaded dataset into the `simulated_gas` folder, and run `python3 dataprep.py`
+Put the videos of the downloaded dataset into the `simulated_gas` folder, and run `python3 dataprep.py`.
+Remove video 24, 26, 27, 28 as needed. (see the paper)

 #### HuggingFace
 If you want to use this dataset with HuggingFace, you can download it from [here]().
 However, our demo is not integrated with HF, but you can use it in your own project.
+The HF dataset does not include video 24 to ensure same length for input and groundtruth.

 ### Step 4.
 Run the code
 #### Modify `owl_notracking.py` for SAM-2 path.